 Nina* is a 12-year-old girl from Honduras.
 Nina’s mother became pregnant with Nina when she was 16 years old; Nina’s father was 26.
 Nina’s father left the family when Nina was just 3 months old after cheating on Nina’s mother.
 As a result, her mother was forced to act as the family's sole provider.
-Nina’s father never made an attempt to reconnect with Nina and has not once expressed interest in her life.
+Nina’s father never made an attempt to reconnect with Nina and has never expressed interest in her life.
 Due to her father’s neglect and abandonment, Nina is eligible for Special Immigrant Juvenile Status (SIJS).
 Nina is seeking a pro bono attorney to represent her in her immigration proceedings and all aspects of her SIJS application.

 All CAIR Coalition matters placed with a pro bono team are robustly mentored by a CAIR Coalition attorney.
 Our mentoring program includes an opening meeting to discuss the scope and process of the matter, provision of samples, guidance on the law, review of draft filings, assistance with client contact, and guidance on preparation for interviews and hearings.